gocodeup/rest-blog/src/main/resources/curriculum/iv-security/18-implementing-oauth.md

 # Implementing OAuth 2.0

+This setup will involve a lot of follow-along!

-Pay close attention to details in this lesson.
+Be sure to pay **close attention** to details in this lesson.
 Naming, placement, and ordering are paramount!

 ## TODO: Create the Resource Owner